bast/contain-R/README.md

 ```
 # ...
 ```
-4. Run the following in your terminal (this will take 1-2 minutes):
+4. Run the following in your terminal (it starts installing stuff; this takes 1-2 minutes on my computer):
 ```
 $ ./container.sif R --quiet -e 'library(ggplot2)'
 ```